 Key Takeaways

-Legitimate Deductions Only: Landlords can only deduct from the deposit for unpaid rent, late fees, unpaid utilities, and damages beyond normal wear and tear.
+Legitimate Deductions Only Per NJ Laws: Landlords can only deduct from the deposit for unpaid rent, late fees, unpaid utilities, and damages beyond normal wear and tear.
 Any deductions must be reasonable, with no cap on the amount deducted if justified.

-Timely Deposit Returns: Deposits must generally be returned within 30 days of lease termination with an itemized deduction list.
-Exceptions: a tenant terminating due to domestic violence must receive the deposit within 15 days, and in cases of fire, flood, evacuation, or condemnation, landlords have only 5 days.
+Timely Deposit Returns: Deposits must generally be returned within 30 days of lease termination with an itemized list.
+Exceptions: a NJ tenant terminating the lease due to domestic violence must receive the deposit within 15 days, and in cases of fire, flood, evacuation, or condemnation, landlords have only 5 days.

 That’s why requiring a security deposit is important.